rikumleppanen/direct-marketing-list/documentation/UserManual.md

 __User Manual__ (First Edition 26th of April 2017)

 The software is designed for matching new contact data with the existing customer base.
+As a test case you can type koe1.txt, test1.txt or test2.txt to upload a test data sets.

 As the customer base is up to date, a marketing person can create marketing lists by choosing email addresses or phone numbers to be download from the system.